hotwax/oms-documentation/hotwax/journeys/buy-online-pickup-in-store/introduction-buy-online-pickup-in-store.md

-The APIs and data feeds that connect to deliver uy Online Pickup in Store experience.
+The APIs and data feeds that connect to deliver Buy Online Pickup in Store experience.